greenpeace/gpes-old-en-petitions-api-emulator/README.md

 * `testing-html.html`
 * `testing-js.html`

-The `vendor` folder, obtained with composer, should be here as well.
+The `vendor` folder, obtained with composer, should be uploaded as well.

 ## Test it!

-1. Visit [testing-js.html](testing-js.html) in your API server with your browser.
+1. With your browser, visit [testing-js.html](testing-js.html) in your server.
 2. Confirm there's data in your new petitions database.
 3. Test the html form redirection by submitting the form in [testing-html.html](testing-html.html).
 4. Confirm again that your last form test is in the database.

-If you use **BigQuery**, you can check your database with:
+If you use **BigQuery**, you can check your database with the query:

 ```sql
 #standardSQL